 Can I Retrofit My Historic Home with an HVAC System?

-Yes, you can retrofit a historic home with an energy efficient HVAC system.
-If you tour some of Portland’s popular historic homes, you’ll find that many have one thing in common—retrofitted HVAC systems.
-This is good news if you wish to retrofit your historic home with a modern, efficient HVAC system while preserving its charm.
+The short answer is yes, you can retrofit a historic home with an energy-efficient HVAC system!
+You’ll find that many of Portland’s popular historic homes have retrofitted HVAC systems.
 While the installation of an HVAC system is possible, it will take an HVAC expert’s ingenuity and creativity to complete the complex project with minimal alterations to the home’s appearance.

 Challenges of Installing an HVAC System in a Historic Home

-- The municipality may have limitations regarding alterations if you wish to maintain the home’s historic status.
+- Following municipality limitations regarding alterations if you wish to maintain the home’s historic status.

 - The home doesn’t have the space to accommodate ductwork without lowering ceilings.